xcsp3team/PyCSP3-models/realistic/RCPSP_WET/README.md

 the given weight for earliness and tardiness per task.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2016/2017 challenges.
-The MZN model was proposed by University of Melbourne and NICTA (seems to be a MIT Licence).
+The original MZN model was proposed by University of Melbourne and NICTA (seems to be a MIT Licence).

 ## Data Example
   j30-27-5.json